samlaubscher/Bristol-Blackbook/README.md

 Code for the pagination was taken from this guide - https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9

+Small parts of code were re-used from the original Task Manager project for the Data Centric module.

 All additional code was my own.

 ### 6.2 Media